gdh1995/vimium-c/README.md

   such as on some websites with very strict Content Security Policies (CSP), so users may need to wait about 1 second to let Vimium++ (since v1.59.4) retry the inner page.
-6. Chrome 58 stable hides some necessary infomation of page's selection, so `enterVisualMode` can not work if editable text is being selected.
+6. Chrome 58 stable hides some necessary infomation of page's selection, so some commands on `VisualMode` cann't work as expected if editable text is being selected.
   This Chrome feature/bug has been removed since version 59, so Vimium++ works well again.

 Not released yet: